Top 10 Best SaaS Knowledge Base Software to Better Self-Service in 2026

 A free plan is available.
 Paid plan starts at $60.05/10 users/month

 I have used Helpjuice in the past to quickly compile and publish FAQs that are clear, concise, and easily accessible to both customers and employees.
-It enabled my team to create rich, structured FAQ sections that can be categorized by topic, making finding answers to common questions simple.
+It enabled my team to create rich, structured FAQ sections that can be categorized by topic, making it simple to find answers to common questions.

 It offers extensive customization options that allow companies to tailor their knowledge bases to fit their brand and specific operational needs.
 Users can modify their knowledge base’s layout, design, and functionality without extensive technical skills.